Bahaya Ear Candle untuk Membersihkan Telinga

 The Origins of Ear Candle

-Ear candling has ancient roots, with historical records tracing its origins to ancient civilizations like the Egyptians, Chinese, and Native Americans.
+Ear candling has ancient roots, with historical records tracing its origins to civilizations like the Egyptians, Chinese, and Native Americans.
 These cultures used similar techniques for spiritual healing and ceremonial purposes.
 Over time, the practice evolved, finding its way into modern wellness and alternative medicine circles.

 How Ear Candling Supposedly Works